 Thigh Braces

-Below is a picture of the desired shape which is basically an upside down hip pad.
+Below is a picture of the desirable shape which is in between being the shape of a triangle or an upside down hip pad.

 Here are some examples of the thigh blocks in place.